← Back to work

 User research synthesis showing abstractors ignored our instructions to skip documents

-From synthesis: Abstractors would read task instructions to skip serveral months' worth of documents but check them anyway just in case.
+From synthesis: Abstractors would read task instructions to skip several months' worth of documents but check them anyway just in case.

 Key Learning: